urbit/urbit/pkg/hs/urbit-uruk/skew.md

 data jet the value so that the interpreter knows to store the boxed value separately.

+It is important to note that this doesn't change the semantics of SKEW.
+From the point of view inside a system written on top of SKEW, your system is still one single value.
+An interpreter could just not implement the `%box` jet and have completely equivalent semantics.
+Nor does this have any side effects which are observable from within the system.
+The on-disk representation does not change SKEW into something other than a single level store.

 To illustrate how this works, let's make something analogous to our current Arvo operating system: a function which takes a command, and returns a pair of effects and a new function.
 A function of `type Fun a b = a -> (b, Fun)`.
 Let's